How ordinary citizens are wiping out millions of dollars in medical debt for others — and how you can, too

 In the coming weeks, opening up the mailbox for some people might yield a welcome surprise instead: a yellow envelope with the words “RIP Medical Debt.”

 At first, it might look like a scam, perhaps a scheme that might ultimately leave the recipient worse off than they started.
 But when they open the letter, they’ll learn that the words are, in fact, real.
-Their medical debt has been forgiven — thanks to someone, somewhere who cared.
+Their medical debt has been relieved — thanks to someone, somewhere who cared.